Lesterpig/openparty/docs/core_installation.rst

 You just have to edit the `config/config.js` file to fit your needs.

-Warning

-You'll have to restart the OpenParty server to apply the modifications.
+.. warning:: You'll have to restart the OpenParty server to apply the modifications.